kubernetes-sigs/external-dns/docs/ttl.md

 The Linode Provider default TTL is used when the TTL is 0.
 The default is 24 hours
 ***
 ## Stackpath
 The Stackpath Provider default TTL is used when the TTL is undefined in the source annotation.
-The default TTL used is 2 minutes (120 seconds).
+The default TTL used is 1 day (86400 seconds).
 ***
 ## TransIP
 The TransIP Provider minimal TTL is used when the TTL is 0.
 The minimal TTL is 60s.